Federal Elections Comparison Table

 Voting options vary by state.

-For example, in some states all voters are sent a ballot to vote by mail; in others, you can vote by mail if you request a ballot, and in others you can only vote by mail if you have a valid reason.
+For example, in some states all voters are sent a ballot to vote by mail.
+In others, you can vote by mail only if you request a ballot or if you have a valid reason.